 - Tremors, which usually start in the hands or an arm or leg.
 Tremors can occur even when the body is at rest.

-- Rigid muscles which can limit movement anywhere in the body, and also cause pain.
+- Rigid muscles can limit movement anywhere in the body, and also cause pain.

-- Slowed or impaired movement which can make seemingly simple tasks more difficult and time-consuming.
-Steps when walking can become shorter and disjointed, and it can be hard to do every day tasks like getting out of a chair or going to the bathroom.
+- Slowed or impaired movement can make seemingly simple tasks more difficult and time-consuming.
+Steps when walking can become shorter and disjointed, and it can be hard to do everyday tasks like getting out of a chair or going to the bathroom.

 - Balance issues.

 - Stooped posture.

 - Decrease in automatic movements such as blinking or smiling.

 - Speech can become monotone without inflection.
 The patient may slur, or talk faster or slower than normal.

 - Sleep disorders such as insomnia and/or sleeping during the day.

 - Incontinence or difficulty urinating.